opentelekomcloud-docs/distributed-message-service/dev_guide/source/go.rst

 Go
 ==

-This section describes how to access a Kafka instance using Go 1.16.5 on the Linux CentOS, how to obtain the demo code, and how to produce and consume messages.
+This section takes Linux CentOS as an example to describe how to access a Kafka instance using a Kafka client in Go 1.16.5, including how to obtain the demo code, and produce and consume messages.

 Before getting started, ensure that you have collected the information listed in :ref:`Collecting Connection Information <kafka-config>`.